ShivaShanmuganathan/PyChain/README.md

 # PyChain
-Build a Blockchain from scratch in python.
+Building a Blockchain from scratch in python.